RadleighSmith/hockley-woods/README.md

 <img src="assets/readme-images/color-grid.png">

 I used http://colormind.io/ to design my colour scheme.
-I decided to the use green (#4c645c) on the header and footer to keep it consistant with white (#ffffff) to contrast against this.
-I used the slightly off white (#f3eada) to add a contrasting background and give the impression on depth while the sites information is on the white (#ffffff) background.
-I used the yellow (#ecba0e) colour on the header to contrast againt the green (#4c645c) header to make the support us button stand out to users.
+I decided to use green (#4c645c) on the header and footer to keep it consistent with white (#ffffff) to contrast against this.
+I used the slightly off-white (#f3eada) to add a contrasting background and give the impression of depth while the site's information is on the white (#ffffff) background.
+I used the yellow (#ecba0e) colour on the header to contrast against the green (#4c645c) header to make the support us button stand out to users.

-My goal was to make the site as accessible to all, I used https://contrast-grid.eightshapes.com/ to check that my colours contrasted against each other.
+My goal was to make the site accessible to all, I used https://contrast-grid.eightshapes.com/ to check that my colours contrasted against each other.

 <img src="assets/readme-images/colour-contrast-grid.png">